Terms & Conditions For Mobiles

 3. Mobile Equipment

 3.1 The Mobile Equipment to be provided under the Contract shall be specified in the Order.
-The customer acknowledges that some or all of the Mobile Equipment may be provided under a Mobile Equipment Leasing Contract.
+The Customer acknowledges that some or all of the Mobile Equipment shall be provided under a Mobile Equipment Leasing Contract and the Customer is obliged to sign and return a Mobile Equipment Leasing Contract pursuant to clause 7.

 3.3 Subject to clause 3.6 of these Conditions, the Mobile Equipment shall be delivered within 3 months of the commencement date and if Ice is unable to source or provide the Mobile Equipment within such period, the Customer shall be entitled to have the Account credited to the equivalent value of Ice’s trade purchase cost of the Mobile Equipment.
 Such credit to be made in accordance with clause 9 of these Conditions as though it were a Deal Incentive.